fredcodee/AI-Driven-Product-Recommendation-Engine/readme.md

 # AI-Driven Product Recommendation Engine
-A recommendation engine that delivers personalized product suggestions in real-time for an e-commerce platform. recommendation system that can be integrated into an e-commerce platform
+A React- native app for recommendation engine that delivers personalized product suggestions in real-time for an e-commerce platform. recommendation system that can be integrated into an e-commerce platform

 ### Stack: